grafana/pyroscope/docs/sources/view-and-analyze-profile-data/pyroscope-ui.md

 Sandwich view
 : Displays both the callers and callees for a selected function, offering a comprehensive view of function interactions.

-Flamegraph view
+Flame graph view
-: Visualizes profiling data in a flamegraph format, allowing easy identification of resource-intensive functions.
+: Visualizes profiling data in a flame graph format, allowing easy identification of resource-intensive functions.

 Export & share
-: Options to export the flamegraph for offline analysis or share it via a flamegraph.com link for collaborative review.
+: Options to export the flame graph for offline analysis or share it via a flamegraph.com link for collaborative review.

 <!-- Visual Placeholder:** *Screenshots demonstrating each view option in the Single View page.* -->

 The screenshot above shows a spike in CPU usage.
 Without profiling, we would go from a memory spike to digging through code or guessing what the cause of it is.
-However, with profiling, you can use the flamegraph and table to see exactly which function is most responsible for the spike.
-Often this will show up as a single node taking up a noticeably disproportionate width in the flamegraph as seen below with the "checkDriverAvailability" function.
+However, with profiling, you can use the flame graph and table to see exactly which function is most responsible for the spike.
+Often this will show up as a single node taking up a noticeably disproportionate width in the flame graph as seen below with the "checkDriverAvailability" function.

 ![example-flamegraph](https://grafana.com/static/img/pyroscope/pyroscope-ui-single-2023-11-30.png)

-However, in some instances it may be a function that is called many times and is taking up a large amount of space in the flamegraph.
+However, in some instances it may be a function that is called many times and is taking up a large amount of space in the flame graph.
 In this case, you can use the sandwich view to see that a logging function called throughout many functions in the codebase is the culprit.

 ![example-sandwich-view](https://grafana.com/static/img/pyroscope/sandwich-view-2023-11-30.png)